Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 *	**ETL** - will contain subfolders pertaining to each ETL (e.g., hello-world).
 These directories will contain the logic necessary to extract and transform the data for the portal.
 If you use our templates, each ETL will call to the ``Utilities`` directory to complete additional tasks.
 *	**ETL/Utilities** - will contain generic steps used by ETLs, such as sending email alerts and preparing OS-level variables to use with DataSync.
 *	**Log** - The recommended setup will direct Kettle log files to this directory using the ETL name and timestamp.
 If desired, it can serve as a historical repository of ETL performance and logs for diagnostics.
-This directory contains serveral bash scripts (Linux/MacOS X/Unix only) that make it easier to
+This directory contains serveral bash scripts (Linux/MacOS X/Unix only) that make it easier to find or evaluate the logs for specific ETLs.
 *	**DataSync** - contains configuration files for DataSync.
 The actual DataSync installation can be placed in your preferred directory.
 *	**Tools** - contains tools to help with administering ETL processes.
-*	**data-integration** - a link which directs to the directory of Kettle being used
+*	**data-integration** - a link which directs to the directory of Kettle being used.
 *	**data-integration-x.y.z** - the Kettle application files.

 Setting-up Email